mikeizbicki/ucr-cs100/videos/GDB.md

 What is GDB
 ====
-Well, GDB is just software you can use to debug your code.
+Well, GDB is just software that you can use to debug your code.
-You can use GDB on a number of different languages.
+You can use GDB on a number of different programming languages.
 GDB is used to debug efficiently and professionally.
 And it is constantly being maintained and updated.
 You can find out more at https://www.gnu.org/software/gdb/